How To Stay Cool In Bed Without Running an Air Conditioner

 March 22, 2013 • By

 In the middle of the summer’s sweltering heat, you climb into your comfortable bed.
 The temperature in your room is set just right – not too hot, not too cold.
-You slowly drift off to a deep sleep only to be rudely awoken later in the night, broiling on a damp, sweaty pillow.
-You flip to the cold side of the pillow and try to go back to sleep.
+You slowly drift off to a deep sleep only to be rudely awoken later in the night, broiling in damp, sweaty bedding.
 WTF?

 Many people inevitably crank up their air conditioner.
 It’s far from a good solution.
-Cooling their home costs the average American household about $375 or 17% of its annual energy bill.
+Cooling a home costs the average American household about $375 or 17% of its annual energy bill.

 How to stay cool in bed?
 Many cool sleep solutions are available, but not all are effective.